dialectlabs/docs/docs/alerts/push-notifications/receive-push-notifications.md

 This token should be stored securely and used for the API calls that require authentication.

+If you want to test the endpoints, visit the [`/verify`](https://alerts-api.dial.to/docs#tag/subscriber/POST/v2/auth/solana/verify) endpoint in our API docs.

 ### 4. Check status (optional)

 To ensure that a user is authenticated and can receive notifications, you can use the `/auth` endpoint.